makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

+##Analysis of Approach

+In order to undertand the logic of the scoring in bowling, I spent time researching how other's had solved bowling kata.
+After deconstructing their methods, I started from scratch, using TDD to drive the development of the game.
+However, I ran into issues as my logic seems to only work with a "complete game".
+This led to problems with my user interface, as clicking the button to knock pins down "didn't do anything" (it may or may not have added the pins to the rolls array, but as I wanted to update the score each time I rolled, it ended the game.
+Since there was only one number in the array, the score was not updated as it needed at least two rolls to return the result.)
+To solve this I started again on another branch, this time linking with the interface from the start.
+The simplest way was to use a counter, which simply added the number of pins knocked down to the total after each roll.
+Again, I ran into problems linking in the complex logic.

+I have chosen to submit a pull request with both solutions, "game.js" includes the complex logic and passes all tests assuming a complete game. "notProperGame.js" includes simple logic to tally pins knocked over.
+The User Interface is based around "notProperGame.js" as I wanted to practice html / css skills without being hindered by the complex logic not working correctly with the interface.

+Having spoken with other members of my cohort, many of them have used a "frame" class, which given more time and a chance to discuss ideas with a coach, I may have employed too.
+I think I could have eventually solved my problems without a frame class, but I can see the benefit of employing the single responsibity principle even in small applications as good practice for the future.

+##Questions

+How to approach a challenge when the logic seems baffling - there are certain elements in this challenge that I simply couldn't have solved without looking at the solutions of others and breaking it down first.
+During this course, we are "learning to learn" and breaking down correct answers into easily understandable chunks before applying them is a vital learning tool.
+However, this is not always going to be available, its just by chance that bowling kata are so well documented.

 * Challenge time: rest of the day and weekend.
 * Feel free to use google, your notes, books, etc. but work on your own